Software Design Patterns Dhanush P

 According to the gang of four the intent of bridge pattern is to “De-couple an abstraction from its implementation so that the two can vary independently".

-• De-couple means to have things behave independently from each other or at least explicitly state what the relationship is, and
+- De-couple means to have things behave independently from each other or at least explicitly state what the relationship is, and

-• Abstraction is how different things are related to each other conceptually.
+- Abstraction is how different things are related to each other conceptually.

 Key Features

-Intent Decouple a set of implementations from the set of objects using them.
+Intent | Decouple a set of implementations from the set of objects using them. |

-Problem The derivations of an abstract class must use multiple implementations
+Problem | The derivations of an abstract class must use multiple implementations without causing an explosion in the number of classes. |

-Solution Define an interface for all implementations to use and have the derivations
+Solution | Define an interface for all implementations to use and have the derivations of the abstract class use that. |

-Consequences The decoupling of the implementations from the objects that use them
+Consequences | The decoupling of the implementations from the objects that use them increases extensibility.
+Client objects are not aware of implementation issues. |

-• Contain a handle to it in the base class of the abstraction being implemented.
+Implementation | • Encapsulate the implementations in an abstract class. • Contain a handle to it in the base class of the abstraction being implemented. |

 Standard and simplifies view of bridge pattern